anujdutt9/Speech-Translator-Chat-App/README.md

 # Usage

+**1.** From a terminal, run: ./INSTALL-COCOAPODS

-**1.** Install the app on an iPhone.
+**2.** Run and Install the app on an iPhone.

-**2.** Either Host a Translation session or Join an existing session (at a time, 7 people can join a chat session).
+**3.** Either Host a Translation session or Join an existing session (at a time, 7 people can join a chat session).

-**3.** Every user can select their preferred language in which they speak in the app.
+**4.** Every user can select their preferred language in which they speak in the app.

-**4.** Click on Start Streaming button and speak in your preferred language.
+**5.** Click on Start Streaming button and speak in your preferred language.

-**5.** The app takes in the speech and converts into the preferred language.
+**6.** The app takes in the speech and converts into the preferred language.

-**6.** All other users in the session recieve this message and see it in their preferred language using translation service.
+**7.** All other users in the session recieve this message and see it in their preferred language using translation service.

-**7.** This communication is a two way communocation.
+**8.** This communication is a two way communocation.
 Hence, anyone in the session can send and recieve the text.

 # References